 Don’t forget to add the 40,0 mm to this, and write it on a card:

 Remember, the adjustment screws have TORX head, to help You to rotate them without axial force.

 Don’t push or move the CMOS plate during measuring.
-Case you press it, will change it’s position, and You cannot put it back to the right position.
-Excepting the case You measuredit before…)
+The case you press it will change its position, and You cannot put it back to the right position.
+Excepting the case You measured it before…)